unfoldedcircle/integration-androidtv/docs/command_mapping.md

 ### Device Profile Matching

-Profiles are matched based on manufacturer name and device model, which is returned in the [device information](https://github.com/tronikos/androidtvremote2/blob/v0.0.14/src/androidtvremote2/androidtv_remote.py#L101) from the androidtvremote2 library.
+Profiles are matched based on the manufacturer name and device model, which is returned in the [device information](https://github.com/tronikos/androidtvremote2/blob/v0.0.14/src/androidtvremote2/androidtv_remote.py#L101) from the androidtvremote2 library.

-Each device profile is defined in a separate json file in [config/profiles](../config/profiles).
+Each device profile is defined in a separate JSON file in [config/profiles](../config/profiles).
 All profiles are read during driver startup and sorted alphabetically.

 - Manufacturer and model fields in the profile file are treated as prefixes.
 - Matching against the returned information from the device is performed case-insensitive.
 - Manufacturer is mandatory, model is optional (empty field).

-For example: profile `manufacturer = "foo"`, `model = "bar"` will match the following device information:
+For example, profile `manufacturer = "foo"`, `model = "bar"` will match the following device information:

 - foo / bar
 - FOO / Bart